 Written, directed, produced and edited by Hasraf “HaZ” Dulull, a veteran VFX artist who previously worked on Christopher Nolan’s The Dark Knight, The Beyond is a high-concept indie sci-fi feature loosely based on the 2014 short film Project Kronos.
 Described as a thinking man’s found-footage science fiction film with huge cinematic scenes, the story, set in the near future, chronicles a groundbreaking mission that sends astronauts, who are modified with advanced robotics, through a newly discovered wormhole known as the Void.
 Of course, what they discover is beyond their own imaginations.
 The cast includes Brian Deacon, David Bailie, Nigel Barber and Jane Perry.

 When you compare it to all the noisy action-filled crowd-pleasing sci-fi films of recent years, The Beyond is a breath of fresh air.
+It’s definitely one of the best sci-fi shows on Showmax.
 Watch now »

 Executive produced by Ben Affleck and Matt Damon, Incorporated is a hardcore sci-fi thriller drama driven by a solid premise.
 Set in the year 2074, in a world where corporations run the planet, Ben Larson (Sean Teale) creates a new identity and life at the SPIGA Biotech to locate and save Elena (Denyse Tontz), the woman he loves, after she sold herself to servitude to pay for her family’s debts.
 The setup leads to a fun series with intrigue, spiffy special effects and some cool action sequences.
 Also, the production values are good, the story teems with twists and turns, and the acting is efficient.